imagingbook/gopro-file-renamer/README.md

 GH030527.MP4
 GH030528.MP4
 ```
-that is, the clips belonging to different takes are scrambled and clips belonging to the same take do not show in succession!
+that is, the chapters of different videos are scrambled and chapters belonging to the same video do not show in succession!

-One could argue that this is not a big issue because files can be listed by **creation time** instead, thus preserving
+One could argue that this is no big deal because files can be listed by **creation time** instead, thus preserving
 the temporal order.
-However, GoPro cams are not reliable at keeping their time setting.
-Removing the battery
+However, GoPro cams are notoriously prone to loosing their time setting.
+Just removing the battery
-briefly (at least on my Hero 7 black) may easily cause the camera to reset its internal clock, meaning that all file
+briefly (at least on a Hero 7 black) may easily cause the camera to reset its internal clock, rendering all subsequent file
-dates are wrong.
+dates wrong.
 Under such circumstances the correct order of files is difficult to restore.

-**Remark:** I have no clue what motivated GoPro to adopt this strange naming scheme.
-I suspect it was simply a mistake and
+**Remark:** I have no idea what motivated GoPro to adopt this peculiar naming scheme.
-not much consideration was spent on it.
-That's not really a good excuse, though ...
+If it was not simply a mistake its real intention is well hidden.

 ## What this tool does
 This program renames GoPro files in a specified directory (recursively) to